-Family Courts special
+Inside the Family Courts

 Since 2009 reporters have been allowed to attend hearings.
 But they weren't allowed to tell anyone what was said without the permission of the court, and judges could exclude them.

-Now, a new pilot has been operating in 19 areas across England and Wales to allow journalists and legal bloggers to report Family Court cases, subject to strict rules of anonymity.
+Now, a pilot has been operating in 19 areas across England and Wales to allow journalists and legal bloggers to report Family Court cases, subject to strict rules of anonymity.
 Last week, it was extended to cover both private and public family cases at magistrates courts in the pilot areas.

 But will it improve confidence and help people understand how the family courts work?